 To disable some programs, go to the Windows Search bar and type ” msconfig “.
 Navigate to the Startup tab and review the programs listed.
 These are the programs that load when you start your computer.
 You can disable specific programs by unchecking their checkbox and then clicking OK.

-If you find that you’ve disabled a really helpful program, you can always go back to msconfig and re-enable the program.
+If you find that you’ve disabled a beneficial program, you can always go back to msconfig and re-enable the program.

 Restore Windows Defaults